De Havilland Hornet Moth: Design and development

 The prototype first flew at Hatfield on 9 May 1934 and, with two other pre-production aircraft, embarked on an extensive test program that resulted in the first production aircraft (designated DH.87A) completed in August 1935 having wings of greater outboard taper.
 These were found to cause problems, especially when landing in three-point attitude: there was a tendency for the tips to stall, causing embarrassment to the pilot and often damage to the aeroplane.
 From early 1936, de Havilland offered owners of the DH.87A replacement wings of the new squarer shape at a reduced price in exchange for the original wings.
 Designated DH.87B, new aircraft from about manufacture Number 68 were built with the new square wings.
 This wing reduced the overall span by 8 in.
 The alterations slightly increased overall weight at some penalty to performance.

-Production was 164 aircraft, of which 84 were placed on the British Register.
-Many were impressed for military service during World War II, mostly being used by the RAF as liaison aircraft.
+A total of 164 aircraft were produced, of which 84 were placed on the British Register.
+Over 70 British Hornet Moths were impressed for military service at the start of the Second World War.
+In early 1940, the RAF used Hornet Moths to carry out unarmed coastal patrols to deter German submarines, while later in the war, many were used as liaison aircraft.
+South Africa requisitioned 19 Hornet Moths, with the aircraft used for communications duties, while at least three Hornet Moths were impressed into military duties in India.

 Small numbers survived the war and with time became highly prized by vintage aircraft enthusiasts.
-A small number are still flying, over seventy years after production ceased.
+A small number are still flying, over eighty years after production ceased.